maarten-pennings/eMeterP1port/README.md

 For the configuration, I used my own [Cfg](https://github.com/maarten-pennings/Cfg) library, with my [Nvm](https://github.com/maarten-pennings/Nvm) library.

-I used software serial.
+I used a "software serial" library.
 I believe it comes as a standard Arduino library, but maybe I downloaded it [here](https://github.com/plerup/espsoftwareserial/blob/master/src/SoftwareSerial.h).

 This is a screenshot from the configuration screen.
+The first two fields configure your (home) SSID and password, so that the ESP8266 can reach webservers to send the measured data to.

+Next, you can configure a POST and/or a GET to webserver.
+The  data message that will be send can be configured.
+A field like `%p` is replaced by the current power in Watt.

+The screen shot shows a configuration for posts to ThingSpeak and a get to a local display that I made from an ESP8266.

 ![Web configuration](webcfg.png)